Particular/docs.particular.net/nservicebus/upgrades/5to6/index.md

 In NServiceBus version 6, the signature of `IHandleMessages<T>` has been changed to support asynchronous processing.
 In versions 5 and below, each message is handled by a dedicated thread, so NServiceBus is able to take advantage of [thread static](https://msdn.microsoft.com/en-us/library/system.threadstaticattribute.aspx) state to keep track of the message being handled as well as the current transaction.
 In version 6, each message is handled by a task which may run on several threads before processing is completed.
 Rather than rely on thread context and state, each handler is explicitly passed in a context object with all of the information it needs to execute.

+> [!NOTE]
-NOTE: This context includes methods to send and publish new messages.
+> This context includes methods to send and publish new messages.
 As NServiceBus can no longer rely on thread static state to access information about the message and transaction being handled, it is not possible to rely on an injected copy of `IBus` to perform these operations.
 It is necessary to always send and publish new messages using the context object rather than an injected instance of the endpoint.

 As each handler is running in the context of a transport receive operation (an I/O context) and is likely to contain other asynchronous operations (such as sends and publishes), all handlers must return a [Task](https://msdn.microsoft.com/en-us/library/system.threading.tasks.task.aspx).